 Penn in the News

-Thomas Sugrue of the School of Arts & Sciences discusses the Philadelphia riots of 1964.
+Richard Ingersoll of the Graduate School of Education and the School of Arts & Sciences discusses the lack of qualified staff in schools.

 David Meketon of the School of Arts & Sciences comments on how grit applies across the socioeconomic spectrum.

 Rita Powell of the School of Engineering and Applied Science comments on the increased popularity of the Grace Hopper Celebration of Women in Computing.